-Study of a special problem in area of exceptionality. - D, M, R. (D) Learning Disabilities, (M) Mild Learning Handicapped, (R) Mental Retardation.
+D, M, R. (D) Learning Disabilities, (M) Mild Learning Handicapped, (R) Mental Retardation.
 Seminar in Area of Specialization (1-10).
 Pr., Departmental approval.

 Advanced graduate students and professors pursue cooperatively selected concepts and theoretical formulations.
-May be repeated for credit not to exceed 10 hours. - 651.
-D, M, R. (D) Learning Disabilities, (M) Mild Learning Handicapped, (R) Mental Retardation.
+May be repeated for credit not to exceed 10 hours.

+651. D, M, R. (D) Learning Disabilities, (M) Mild Learning Handicapped, (R) Mental Retardation.
 Research Studies in Special Education (5).
 Pr., Graduate standing.

-Review, analysis and interpretation of available research in area of exceptionality. - 652.
-D, E, M, R. (D) Learning Disabilities, (E) Emotional Conflict, (M) Mild Learning Handicapped, (R) Mental Retardation.
+Review, analysis and interpretation of available research in area of exceptionality.

+- 652. D, E, M, R. (D) Learning Disabilities, (E) Emotional Conflict, (M) Mild Learning Handicapped, (R) Mental Retardation.
 Curriculum and Teaching in Special Education (5).
 Pr., Graduate standing.
 A critical study of teaching practices and reappraisal of content for curriculum improvement in area of specialization. - 653.
 Organization and Administration of Special Education Programs (5).
 Pr., Graduate standing.

 An examination of state and federal laws, rules, and regulations and how they pertain to the organization and administration of special education programs.
-The unique problems of exceptional children will be examined through the use of actual case studies and simulation. - D, R, H, M. (D) Learning Disabilities, (R) Mental Retardation, (H) Early Childhood, Handicapped, (M) Mild Learning Handicapped.
+The unique problems of exceptional children will be examined through the use of actual case studies and simulation.

+659. D, R, H, M. (D) Learning Disabilities, (R) Mental Retardation, (H) Early Childhood, Handicapped, (M) Mild Learning Handicapped.
 Advanced Practicum in Special Education (5-10).
-Pr., Graduate standing and Departmental approval.
-Supervised field experiences in area of specialization. - 669.
+Pr., Graduate standing and departmental approval.

+Supervised field experiences in area of specialization.

+10.000 in the second seco 669.
 M. (M) Mild Learning Handicapped.
 Advanced Practicum in Special Education (5-10).
-Pr., "EDS" standing and Department approval.
-A course designed to provide supervised experiences for advanced special education students in applying knowledge acquired in previous courses. - 799.
-D, M, R. (D) Learning Disabilities, (M) Mild Learning Handicapped (R) Mental Retardation.
+Pr., Ed.S. standing and departmental approval.
+A course designed to provide supervised experiences for advanced special education students in applying knowledge acquired in previous courses.

+799. D, M, R. (D) Learning Disabilities, (M) Mild Learning Handicapped (R) Mental Retardation.
 Master's Comprehensive Examination (0).

 M. (M) Mild Learning Handicapped.
-EDS Comprehensive Examination (0).
+Ed.S.
+Comprehensive Examination (0).

-PHYSICAL EDUCATION
+PHYSICAL EDUCATION AND INTRAMURALS

-Professor D. Campbell (Head) Associate Professor Brown Assistant Professor Williford Instructor Gibbons
+Professor D. Campbell (Head) Associate Professors Brown and Williford Instructor Gibbons

-The Master's Degree Certification Program in Physical Education is a natural outgrowth of the policy of the School of Education to provide exemplary programs.
+The master's degree certification program in Physical Education is a natural outgrowth of the policy of the School of Education to provide exemplary programs.
 The skills offered in the program can be of tangible benefit in a variety of professional, school and non-school settings.
 Four concentrations will be offered.
-They are: Adult Fitness (FPE), Adapted Physical Education (APE), Athletic Coaching (CPE), and General Education (GPE).
-Flexibility in course work is permissible with consultation with the Head of the Department of Physical Education.
+They are Adult Fitness (FPE), Adapted Physical Education (APE), Athletic Coaching (CPE), and General Physical Education (GPE).
+Flexibility in course work is permissible with consultation with the Head of the Department of Physical Education and Intramurals.
 Students should consult with the Department Head each quarter to plan specific academic schedules.
 Attempts will be made to accommodate the interests, needs and background of each individual.
-Satisfactory completion of the requirements of the PE Master's degree program qualifies students for Alabama Class A certification.
+Satisfactory completion of the requirements of the PE master's degree program qualifies students for Alabama Class A certification.